Activity retrospective

 StepToolWhy

-2get_activity_detailsSport, timing, load, device, Strava-import flag.
+2get_activity_detailsSport, timing, load, tags, activity fueling grams, device, Strava-import flag.

 4get_activity_histogramTime-in-zone distribution for the session.